-Personalized plan to evaluate and manage your risk of breast cancerCall for an appointment
+Creating a personalized plan to evaluate and manage your risk of breast cancerCall for an appointment

 Assessing your risk for breast cancer and preventing it from occurring requires a personalized approach.
-Many different factors play important roles in determining individual risk.
+Many different factors play important roles in determining your risk.
 Duke’s breast specialists help you determine your risk of breast cancer and then tailor your breast care plan to your individual needs.

 What is your risk for developing breast cancer?